This buttermilk chocolate cake is rich, fudgy, tender, and made entirely in one bowl. It is topped with a shiny, glossy chocolate frosting.

 Why this recipe works

-- Moist texture- The buttermilk gives the cake a soft, tender crumb that stays moist for days.
+- Incredibly Moist: Buttermilk gives the cake a soft, tender crumb that stays fresh and moist for days.

-- Glossy chocolate frosting- The smooth, shiny frosting adds a rich finish and sinks slightly into the cake for an extra decadent and tender bite.
+- Glossy Pour-On Frosting: The smooth, shiny frosting adds a rich finish and creates an extra decadent, melt-in-your-mouth bite.

 Ingredients

-Cocoa powder- I used Dutch cocoa powder for this for the best rich flavor.
+Cocoa Powder: Use Dutch-process cocoa again for the best rich color and flavor.

 Instructions

-Into a large mixing bowl, add the flour, granulated sugar, kosher salt, baking powder, and baking soda, sift the cocoa powder, and mix with a whisk.
+In a large mixing bowl, add the flour, granulated sugar, kosher salt, baking powder, and baking soda.
+Sift in the cocoa powder and mix with a whisk until combined.

-Add the buttermilk, vegetable oil, vanilla extract, and eggs, and mix until almost combined.
+Add the buttermilk, vegetable oil, vanilla extract, and room-temperature eggs to the bowl.
+Whisk until almost combined.

-Melt the butter in a saucepan over low heat until it's completely melted.
-Remove it from the heat and sift the cocoa powder into the melted butter.
-Mix well until well combined with a whisk.
+Melt the butter in a saucepan over low heat.
+Remove from the heat, sift in the cocoa powder, and whisk until smooth.

-Sift in the powder sugar, add the buttermilk, and vanilla, and mix until well combined.
+Sift in the powdered sugar, add the buttermilk and vanilla extract, and whisk until the icing is completely smooth and shiny.

-Pour the frosting on the cooled cake and smooth it out with an offset spatula.
-Allow the frosting to set for about 10 minutes.
-Slice and enjoy!
+Pour the warm frosting directly over the cooled cake and smooth it out with an offset spatula.
+Let the frosting set for about 10 minutes, then slice and serve!

 Expert Tips

-- Cool the cake completely before frosting.
-If the cake is warm, the frosting will melt and lose its glossy finish.
-Let it cool in the pan at room temperature.
+- Cool before frosting: If the cake is too hot, the frosting will melt right through and lose its beautiful glossy look.

 Yes!
 If you want to add more chocolate, you can add 1 cup of chocolate chips to the cake mixture.
 To prevent the chocolate chips from sinking, coat them with a little bit of flour before adding them to the batter.